Do You See Faces In The Clouds?

 Have you ever seen an angel, a castle, a dog, or a face in the clouds?
 Or maybe a grilled cheese sandwich that looked suspiciously similar to a celebrity?
 We’ve all seen everyday things that look like something or someone else.
 The good news is that it doesn’t mean we’re a little crazy or overly imaginative.
 Instead, the ability to look at random objects and see familiar things is a perfectly normal phenomenon called pareidolia, a word from the Greek meaning, “resembling an image.”

-The Science of Pareidolia
+The Theories and Science of Pareidolia

 For many years, scientists had a variety of explanations for this phenomenon.
 Some thought that seeing faces in the clouds was a symptom of psychosis while others, including famous scientist Carl Sagan, thought that pareidolia came from an evolutionary need to recognize people or potential threats quickly.